 In some instances, DPOR may offer Alternative Dispute Resolution (ADR) to resolve a report against a licensee.
 A form of mediation, ADR is free, voluntary, confidential, and non-adversarial, with the objective of reaching a mutually acceptable agreement between the consumer and the licensee.
 Parties that resolve disputes through ADR avoid months of a formal investigation and possible civil litigation.
 If the dispute cannot be resolved through the ADR process, the file will be assigned to Investigations and follow the traditional disciplinary process.
 Learn more about ADR here.

 Following an investigation in which the evidence supports a probable violation, DPOR may offer a licensee the opportunity to enter into a voluntary consent order with the Board.
-Consent orders may impose sanctions such as remedial education or monetary penalties, without the licensee admitting to any violation.
-The licensee waives the right to an IFF Conference and any appeals under the Administrative Process Act.
+Consent orders may impose sanctions such as remedial education or monetary penalties, and the licensee waives the right to an IFF Conference and any appeals under the Administrative Process Act.
 The Board must agree to accept the terms of any consent order at a regularly scheduled public meeting.
 If the Board ratifies the consent order, the file is closed without disciplinary action beyond the terms agreed to by the licensee.
 Consent orders are subject to public disclosure.

 After the Investigations and Adjudication steps--and absent any Alternative Dispute Resolution or Consent Order--the investigative file is forwarded to the Board for action at a regularly scheduled public meeting.
 The case file is reviewed by the full Board at its next regularly scheduled meeting, where the Board votes on whether a violation occurred and, if so, what sanctions (if any) to impose.
 Final Orders do not require the agreement of the complainant or respondent.